Documentation

 - Responsive design (works on mobile)

-- Auto error handling (token refresh, reauth prompts, billing alerts)
+- Auto error handling (silent token refresh, automatic reauthorization, billing alerts)

 - Zero backend required — public client OAuth, no server-side code